whackashoe/cprocessing/README.md

 Now type "./myfirstsketch" and watch the magic ...?
-You can edit main.cpp all you like, just type make to compile your changes (note that not all processing functions are available yet)
+You can edit main.cpp all you like, just type make to compile your changes (note that not all processing functions are available yet) You can now also type "./debug.sh" to help debug your script if it compiles yet crashes (required gdb)

 License